 - Assist in improving fertility & survival rates

 - Aids in tightening up calving/lambing periods with a more even drop.

-- Aids in rumen development of poorer doing livestock.
+- Aids to improve the health of poorer doing livestock.

 - Ease of Application – for best results use in the water supply, but can also be mixed with feed or poured on hay.

-- High amino acid content (the building block of protein)
+- High amino acid content (the building blocks of protein)

 - Readily absorbed by the rumen

 - 3-year shelf life